kuripart/drf/README.md

 Create models on which CRUD operations will take place

-DRF allows serailization to visualize data in models textaully
+DRF allows serailization to visualize data in models textually

 - Create `serializers.py` in the demo app
 - Make use of the `serializers` module in `rest_framework`